Eco-evolutionary dynamics of a trait-structured predator-prey model: Moment estimates and proof of

 In this section, we will prove Theorem \ref{thm:main} which quantitatively establishes the asymptotic analysis for the trait distribution and the total population size of the single-species model \eqref{eqn:main}.
 As mentioned earlier, we will adopt and generalize the approach in \cite{GHM} to the setting of time-dependent mortality and birth rates of this paper.

-The following estimates of the central moments defined in \eqref{eq: central moments} will play a crucial role in the subsequent analysis. \begin{proposition} Assume (H1)--(H9) and $\delta \in (0,1).$ For any $\varepsilon$ sufficiently small, there exist large enough positive constants $K_0,K_1$ and $K_2$, and a small enough constant $\gamma$, depending on the parameters $C_1,r,L$ such that:
+The following estimates of the central moments defined in \eqref{eq: central moments} will play a crucial role in the subsequent analysis. \begin{proposition} Assume (H1)--(H9) and $\delta \in (0,1).$ For any $\varepsilon$ sufficiently small, there exist large enough positive constants $K_0,K_1$ and $K_2$, depending on the parameters $C_1,r,L$, such that:

 for any $t \in \mathbb R^+$, where $H_{2,\varepsilon}(t)\leq{}2$, and eventually $H_{1,\varepsilon}(t)\leq{}2\varepsilon^{1-\delta}$ if $t$ is large enough. \end{proposition} The proof of this proposition requires some preliminary calculations.
 We will need to work with a shifted central moment and distribution.
 To this end, we define